Wardormeur/wpphpbbunicorn/README.md

 Credits for inspiration : merianos from e-xtnd.it for the original wp-phpbb-bridge i've used until phpbb3.1 Anytime for a beer dude
+AND nikic for his PHP-Parser that allows me to make some proxy version of the classes (cause no namespaces are used, so that they conflict :))